 Being put on the waiting list for gastric sleeve UK means that the funding is accepted and all the assessments are completed.
 From this time, patients must follow all the instructions from the surgeon, hospital, and NHS.
 In general, the time between the initial visit to your GP and the surgery day varies from 2 months to even 2-3 years and often, it is not dependent on patients.

-Weight loss surgery prices including gastric sleeve cost performed in the private clinic is relatively expensive.
+Weight loss surgery prices including gastric sleeve cost performed in the private clinic are relatively expensive.
 Hence, we strongly advise to check whether undergoing the surgery on NHS is possible.
 The truth is, however, that not everyone meets all the requirements set by the NHS or the waiting time is too long.
 That is why bariatric centres and clinics have been growing in popularity.

 Gastric sleeve surgery cost varies depending on the region (city) and demand level.
 Generally, gastric sleeve cost UK ranges from 8000 GBP to 12 000 GBP.
-We also strongly advise to make sure what the price actually includes (e.g. surgery, stay in the clinic, examinations before the surgery, anaesthesia, medications, dietician and psychologist support).
-The majority of clinics offer a price including the comprehensive patient’s service, however there are still places where the given price refers only to the surgery and other services are paid additionally.
+We also strongly advise making sure what the price actually includes (e.g. surgery, stay in the clinic, examinations before the surgery, anaesthesia, medications, dietician and psychologist support).
+The majority of clinics offer a price including the comprehensive patient’s service, however, there are still places where the given price refers only to the surgery and other services are paid additionally.

-Below, we provide the starting prices for sleeve gastrectomy in the dominant private clinics in the UK:
+Below, we provide the starting prices for a sleeve gastrectomy in the dominant private clinics in the UK: